bluenote10/RustExperiments/GuiExperiments/tauri-hello-world/README.md

 - I don't see type errors (TypeScript) in the console when using `npm run tauri dev`.
 - The communication between the frontend and the backend is not typed at all :(.
   Is it possible to make them type safe and reduce the boilerplate?

+EDIT: It looks like this is the purpose of [`tauri-bindgen`](https://github.com/tauri-apps/tauri-bindgen).